CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Lives have been lost in this area.
 Please take extreme care.

+## Long beach

+There are bommie s at the Eastern end of Long Beach that can be tricky.

 ## Snapper Is to Observation point

 The area between Snapper Island and Observation point is shallow and dangerous -- stay clear.